 The monitoring profile is where you'll associate a ruleset with the hosts that you want to monitor.
-How do you get started?
-Go to Configuration > Monitoring Profiles and click New Profile.
-Follow the wizard.
+Go to Configuration > Monitoring Profiles and follow the wizard to tell us which hosts you want to monitor, which ruleset you want to use, and which users should be notified.

 Enter a name for the profile.
 The profile name will be referenced in your alert email notifications.

 Choose the hosts in your account that you want to monitor.
-You can specify hosts by tag or by IP address.
+You can specify hosts by tag or by IP address (IPv6 addresses are not currently supported).
 You'll notice that the only tags available are those that were defined with the IP address rule.
 Go to the Asset Management application to create and manage tags.

 The ruleset that you select will determine which events trigger alerts for this particular profile.
 For example, select a ruleset that tells us to alert users when new severity 5 vulnerabilities are detected and when new open ports are found.